scaleway/terraform-provider-scaleway/.github/contributing/pull_requests.md

 - [ ] __Reasoning for Change__: Documentation updates should include an explanation for why the update is needed.
 - [ ] __Prefer Scaleway Documentation__: Documentation about Scaleway service features and valid argument values that are likely to update over time should link to Scaleway service user guides and API references where possible.
   You can find all those document at <https://developers.scaleway.com>
-- [ ] __Large Example Configurations__: Example Terraform configuration that includes multiple resource definitions should be added to the repository `examples` directory instead of an individual resource documentation page.
-  Each directory under `examples` should be self-contained to call `terraform apply` without special configuration.
 - [ ] __Terraform Configuration Language Features__: Individual resource documentation pages and examples should refrain from highlighting particular Terraform configuration language syntax workarounds or features such as `variable`, `local`, `count`, and built-in functions.

 ### Enhancement/Bugfix to a Resource